Large-scale streaks in a turbulent bluff body wake: Discussions and Conclusions

 Beyond identification of streaks, we also explore the role of nonlinear interactions in the context of wake streaks.
 Specifically, bispectral mode decomposition (BMD) is used to investigate the nonlinear interactions between the $m=1$, $\St= \pm 0.135$ VS mode and the $m=2$, $\St\rightarrow 0$ streak mode.
 The $m=1$, $\St= \pm 0.135$ vortices are found to interact and generate the $m=2$, $\St \rightarrow 0$ vortices.
 These streamwise vortices of the $m=2$, $\St \rightarrow 0$ mode then lift up low-speed fluid from the inner wake and push down the high-speed fluid from the outer wake (figure \ref{fig:spod_eigenmode_20_40_80}) resulting in the formation of streaks.
 This suggests the wake has a phenomenon analogous to the `regeneration cycle' \citep{hamilton1995regeneration,farrell2012dynamics} of wall-bounded flows, which involves the generation of streamwise vortices through nonlinear interactions and the formation of streaks through linear advection by these streamwise vortices.
 Recently, \citet{bae2021nonlinear} have shown that the nonlinear interactions between spanwise rolls and oblique streaks regenerate streamwise vortices, which then amplify streaks through the lift-up mechanism in wall-bounded flows.

-Finally, the relative role of nonlinear interaction and the linear lift-up mechanism in streak energetics is examined.
-In figure \ref{fig_Tnl_P_comp}, $P_{xr}$ denotes shear production in the $m=2,\St \rightarrow 0$ mode and $\mathcal{T}_{nl}$ denotes nonlinear energy transfer from $m=1, \St = \pm 0.135$ modes to the $m=2,\St \rightarrow 0$ mode.
-These two terms are defined in appendix \ref{sec:appC}.
-Figure \ref{fig_Tnl_P_comp} reveals that both terms are comparable in magnitude and of the same sign for $x/D \le 5$, whereas $P_{xr}$ dominates beyond $x/D = 10$.
-Thus, near the wake generator, both (a) the nonlinear interaction of the vortex-shedding mode with its conjugate and (b) the linear production due to the lift-up process are of similar importance to streak energetics.
-Beyond the near wake, the linear mechanism is responsible for maintaining the streaks.

 This work demonstrates that streaks and the associated lift-up mechanism are operative in the turbulent disk wake.
 The results also open directions for future research.
 Previous work by \citet{Ortiz2021, ortiz2023high} on the wake of a slender 6:1 prolate spheroid found that the wake differs significantly from its bluff-body counterpart.
 Therefore, one possible direction is to investigate how the shape of the wake generator affects the streaky structures and the lift-up mechanism.
 Moreover, the influence of the angle of attack and surface properties (roughness, porosity) on the development of these structures could also be explored.
-Second, it is worth investigating how density stratification, often found in the natural environment, affects the lift-up mechanism and formation of streaks.
+Second, it is worth investigating how density stratification \citep{nidhan2022analysis, gola2023disk}, often found in the natural environment, affects the lift-up mechanism and formation of streaks in turbulent disk wakes.
 Lastly, a direct comparison of the characteristics of streaks in wakes, such as length scales, intermittency and life cycle, with those in other turbulent flows such as channel flows and jets can inform us on potentially universal behavior of streaks in turbulent flows.
+In the same vein, it will be also interesting to build reduced-order models to isolate and understand the spatiotemporal features of interaction between the VS mode and streaks as was done with in a problem with KH-like instabilities and streaks \citep{nogueira2021dynamics, cavalieri2022transition}.

-\backsection[Acknowledgments]{We thank Dr. K. Chongsiripinyo for the disk wake database.} \backsection[Funding]{We acknowledge the support of Office of Naval Research (ONR) grant N00014-20-1-2253.} \backsection[Declaration of interests] {The authors report no conflict of interest.} \backsection[Author ORCIDs]{
+\backsection[Acknowledgments]{We thank Dr. K. Chongsiripinyo for the disk wake database.} \backsection[Funding]{We acknowledge the support of Office of Naval Research (ONR) grant N00014-20-1-2253.} \backsection[Declaration of interests] {The authors report no conflict of interest.} \backsection[Author contributions] {A.N. and S.N. have contributed equally to this paper and are co-first authors.}